 The Commission is administered by a governing board of commissioners.
-The commissioners consist of one (1) member of the Board of Supervisors, the Chief Probation Officer of Yuba County, the Deputy Director of Health and Human Services, and four members of the community who represent an area specific to the purpose of the Commission, Community Commissioners serve for three year terms and may renew for additional terms.
+The commissioners consist of one (1) member of the Board of Supervisors, the Chief Probation Officer of Yuba County, the Deputy Director of Health and Human Services, the Yuba County Public Health Administrator, the Yuba County Office of Education Superintendent and two members of the community who represent an area specific to the purpose of the Commission, Community Commissioners serve for three year terms and may renew for additional terms.